Where are classes located?

 A. Students in the Graduate Counseling and Psychology Programs are eligible to apply for financial aid as full-time students and may apply for assistance through one of the available student loan programs.
 For additional information, contact the Eastern University Financial Aid office at 610-225-5102 or email@example.com

 A. Yes!
 The Village is an apartment living option for Eastern Students over the age of 23 (Village Information Sheet).
 Additional questions can be addressed to the Housing Office at Eastern University through Email at: firstname.lastname@example.org or by calling 610-341-5840.

 A. Application for readmission is required if a student wishes to return after being inactive for 2 or more consecutive semesters, not including the summer sessions.
 The factors to be considered in readmission will include those considered at the initial admission of the student.
 In addition, we will seek feedback and recommendations from the department's faculty, Chairperson, and Graduate Student Advisor.
 Re-admission check list.

 A.The Office for Talent & Career Development is here to equip you with the tools and skills needed to manage your successful job search.
 We assist students and alumni through one-on-one counseling, facilitating workshops, and providing career-related resources.

 - Resume critique

 - Skills assessmentCareer resources

-- The Counseling Psychology Department often receives requests from our graduates to verify coursework for their applications to external credentialing bodies (i.e., licensure and certification boards).¬† Find out more by reading our Alumni Course Verification Information.
+The Graduate Counseling and Psychology Department often receives requests from our graduates to verify coursework for their applications to external credentialing bodies (i.e., licensure and certification boards).
+Find out more by reading our Alumni Course Verification Information.